usmanity/stream/future.md

 # Stream structure

 - Every stream, I will talk about a tool I'm using
-- Chat about stream, people, Q&A times
+- Chat about stream, people, Q&A